Could the Millennial Generation’s retirement create the most significant financial drain in taxpayer history?

 By nature, they are typically unwilling to make faithful investments until after results are seen.
-They seek to travel and have fun in their 20’s and 30’s, see the world and have adventures.
-They don’t want to wait until they reach retirement age to begin traveling, resting, enjoying the fruits of their labor, grandchildren, etc. This was the way of their Great Grandparents of The Great Depression and WW2, their Grandparents of Korea and Vietnam, known as Baby Boomers, or their parents of the “Trust but Verify” Generation X They don’t seem to want to consider marriage until their mid-30’s when they’ll settle down and raise a family.
-Although they consider themselves the smartest generation, since knowledge is only a “Hey Google” away, in the Financial and Planning world, the Millennial thought process is rigged with fatal flaws.
+Instead, they seek to travel and have fun in their 20’s and 30’s, see the world and have adventures.
+They don’t want to wait until they reach retirement age to begin traveling, resting, enjoying the fruits of their labor, grandchildren, etc. This was the way of their Great Grandparents of The Great Depression and WW2, their Grandparents of Korea and Vietnam, known as Baby Boomers, or their parents of the “Trust but Verify” Generation X. They don’t seem to want to consider marriage until their mid-30’s when they’ll settle down and raise a family.
+Although they consider themselves the smartest generation, since knowledge is only a “Hey Google” away, the Millennial thought process is rigged with fatal flaws in the Financial and Planning world.

 The Millennials are missing the most crucial aspect of “Time- Value-Money,”…which is TIME!

 I’ve heard it said, and know personally, that saving money is extremely difficult during the years of building a family and having children.
 I was never able to save money until I was almost 40 years old.
 So, let’s apply that fact to Millennials.
 If they marry in their mid-30’s, have children shortly afterward, raise a family for the next 20 plus years, then it’s safe to say that saving for retirement will begin closer to age 60.